Asheville Physician Assistant Program

 PAS 5551 Research Design and Methodology

-This course builds on the foundation of knowledge in medical research and design forged in PAS 5352 Evidence Based Medicine.
-Students gain an understanding of how to review, search, interpret, and evaluate the medical literature, then focus on a step-by-step approach to the development of a research proposal.
+This course provides a foundation in medical research and design for healthcare providers.
+Students gain an understanding of how to search, review, interpret, and evaluate medical literature, then focus on a step-by-step approach to the development and implementation of medical research.
 1 credit: 1 credit lecture (1 hour)

 PAS 5561 Didactic Summative Evaluation